multiversx/mx-sdk-specs/smart-contracts/smart_contracts_controller.md

         return_message: string;
     };

-    // Does "await_completed_transaction" and "parse_execute" in one go.
+    // Does "await_transaction_completed" and "parse_execute" in one go.
     await_completed_execute({
         transaction_hash: string;
     }): {